“Serving Our Community Through Song”

 ..Now the Mad River Chorale has returned to its roots.
 We have had a long and varied history of growth and expansion under the creative aegis of Vermont native Piero Bonamico, the Chorale’s conductor and Artistic Director from fall 1995 through Spring 2014.

 ..At our June 16, 2014 concert we sang an all-Gloria program which including Puccini, Vivaldi, Schoenherr, and an arrangement/translation by Piero of Laura Branigan’s 1982 pop hit “Gloria”.
-Piero announced his resignation, warned two years ago, as he moves on with his graduate studies in vocal pedagogy at Shenandoah University.
+Piero announced his resignation, warned two years prior, as he moved on with his graduate studies in vocal pedagogy at Shenandoah University.

 ..Our core mission has always been singing– to support, entertain, educate and edify our Mad River Valley friends, neighbors and visitors through song.
 That is still the case and it will be as we go forward.